wddcheng/interfaces/README.md

 ## Use Custom React Interface with ConvAI platforms
 Add chatbot component to custom websites using.
 Some options are: <br />
-• build chatbot component with [aws-lex-web-ui](https://github.com/aws-samples/aws-lex-web-ui)
+• build chatbot component with [aws-lex-web-ui](https://github.com/aws-samples/aws-lex-web-ui) <br />
-• build chatbot component with [rasa webchat](https://github.com/botfront/rasa-webchat)
+• build chatbot component with [rasa webchat](https://github.com/botfront/rasa-webchat) <br />

-rasa-webchat example
+rasa-webchat example <br />
-• have rasa model running
+• have rasa model running <br />
-• change the port number of socketUrl in /rasa-webchat-bot/src/App.js to the port where the rasa model is running
+• change the port number of socketUrl in /rasa-webchat-bot/src/App.js to the port where the rasa model is running <br />
-• run `npm install` and `npm start` in the /rasa-webchat-bot folder to start interface with rasa bot component
+• run `npm install` and `npm start` in the /rasa-webchat-bot folder to start interface with rasa bot component <br />